horodylova/special-letter/README.md

 This project allows users to write letters to their future selves, save them, and schedule them for delivery.
 It includes a React-based frontend, a PostgreSQL database for storing letters, and Kestra for orchestrating letter delivery.

+# About Idea

+Imagine reading a letter you wrote to yourself 10 years ago.
+Today, you’re 17, and in 10 years, you’ll be 27.
+What will you be like?
+Will you have a family?
+Will you be famous?
+Where will you live?

+Travel through time with your letters.
+Write about your dreams, your concerns, and your hopes for yourself.

+How exciting will it be to open and read it years later?
+**A small tip:**

+Write a letter and set today’s date.

+That way, you can open it right away.
+The other letters you write for the future will only be accessible on the date you set.

 ## Requirements